 All components powering the main Sentry backend use BSL-1.1 license which limits their usage in a commercial Sentry-like offering.
 If you need to use some of this code without the BSL license or want to commercialize Sentry, reach out to us at firstname.lastname@example.org.
 Here are all the projects covered under our BSL-1.1 license:

 Sentry's default license of choice is the permissive but protective Apache-2.0 license.
 This license is OSI-approved, widely adopted, and still has some safe-guards like attribution requirement or patents protection.
 Any new projects are licensed under Apache-2.0 unless there's a concern around GPL-2.0 compatibility for adoption.The MIT License (MIT)

 We use the MIT license as a fallback for the Apache-2.0 license where we need to reach to a wider audience, due to the GPL-2.0 incompatibility.
 This is the license we use for all our SDKs.

 No, not at all.
 The two are vastly different.
 According to Ashesh Badani of Red Hat in ”Open Source or Open Core: Why Should You Care?”:

-People sometimes ask why Sentry is open source.
+People sometimes ask why Sentry is an open source company.
 However, they are typically asking about our business model: conversion funnel, product roadmap, monetization strategy.
 In our experience as engineers and as professionals, there is no other choice but open source for building a viable software company serving modern development cycles.

-As a mantra, Sentry is open source because the right to learn and to share what is learned with others is fundamental to product growth and relevance.
+As a mantra, Sentry is an open source company because the right to learn and to share what is learned with others is fundamental to product growth and relevance.